khazaddum/SecretSwap/docs/faq.md

 In this case `x` = secret_token_0, `y` = secret_token_1, `k` = constant.
 For each trade, a certain amount of secret tokens are removed from the pool in exchange for adding an amount of the other secret token.
 To maintain k, the balances held by the secret contract are adjusted during the execution of the trade, therefore changing the price.

-### I saw a token was trading at X value, but when I traded on Secret Swap I got a much lower value?
+### I saw a token was trading at X value, but when I traded on SecretSwap I got a much lower value?

 There are 2 fees involved with a SecretSwap transaction: SecretSwap fees and Secret Network fees.
 SecretSwap fees are 0.3% of each swap deducted across the pairs.
 The fees are put back in the liquidity pool providing income for LPs of that pair.
 The fees can be changed in the future with decentralized governance enabled by SEFI.